ahcombs/bayesactR/README.md

 extremely good (E = 2.62), quite powerful (P = 1.82) and slightly active
 (A = 1.3).

-These values can be used to run simulations of interactions, and the results of these simulations can tell us what kinds of behaviors we expect particular kinds of people to engage in, how we expect people who do certain things to be labeled, how strange particular social
+These values can be used to run simulations of interactions and the results of these simulations can tell us what kinds of behaviors we expect particular kinds of people to engage in, how we expect people who do certain things to be labeled, how strange particular social